-Under the Trade Act of 2002, the maximum duration for any approvable training program is 130 weeks, and no individual shall be entitled to more than one training program under a single certification (19 USC 2293(a)).
+Under the Trade Act of 2002, the maximum duration for any approvable training program is 130 weeks, and no individual shall be entitled to more than one training program under a single certification (20 CFR section 617.22(f)(2)).

-Under the Trade Act of 2009, the maximum duration for any approvable training program is 156 weeks and no individual shall be entitled to more than one training program under a single certification (19 USC 2293(a), as amended by Section 1823, ARRA, 123 Stat 377 and 378).
+Under the Trade Act of 2009, the maximum duration for any approvable training program is 156 weeks and no individual shall be entitled to more than one training program under a single certification (20 CFR section 617.22(f)(2)).

-Under the Trade Act of 2011, the maximum duration for any approvable training program is 130 weeks and no individual shall be entitled to more than one training program under a single certification (19 USC 2293(a) as amended by Section 213 of Pub.
-L. No. 112-40).
+Under the Trade Act of 2011 or Reversion 2014, the maximum duration for any approvable training program is 130 weeks and no individual shall be entitled to more than one training program under a single certification (20 CFR section 617.22(f)(2)).